Exploration of Quantum Computer Power Side-Channels: Experiment Setup

-In this paper, we used QASMBench Benchmark Suite version 1.4~\cite{qasmbench} for NISQ evaluation.
-Unless otherwise specified, {\tt ibm\_lagos}, a 7-qubit H-shape superconducting quantum computer (coupling map is shown in Figure~\ref{fig:lagos}) is used for transpilation and scheduling.
-Due to the limitation of the number of qubits of {\tt ibm\_lagos}, we chose all algorithms whose numbers of qubits are less or equal to 7.
-Detailed information about the benchmark can be found in Table~\ref{tab:benchmarks}.
+In this paper, we used QASMBench Benchmark Suite version 1.4~\cite{qasmbench} for NISQ evaluation. \footnote{We omitted benchmarks ``ipea" (iterative phase estimation algorithm) and ``shor" (Shor's algorithm) for evaluation because they have {\tt Reset} gate or in-circuit measurement that is not supported on {\tt ibm\_lagos}.} Unless otherwise specified, {\tt ibm\_lagos}, a 7-qubit H-shape superconducting quantum computer (coupling map is shown in Figure~\ref{fig:lagos} in the appendix) is used for transpilation and scheduling.
+Due to the limitation of the number of qubits of {\tt ibm\_lagos}, we chose all benchmarks whose numbers of qubits are less or equal to 7.
+Unless otherwise specified, we used option {\tt seed\_transpiler = 0} to control the randomness and other default parameters for transpilation.
+Detailed information about the benchmark can be found in Table~\ref{tab:benchmarks} in the appendix.
+Table~\ref{tab:benchmarks} lists details of the QASMBench benchmarks used in this~work.

-We removed benchmarks ``ipea" (iterative phase estimation algorithm) and ``shor" (Shor's algorithm) for evaluation because they have {\tt Reset} and middle measurement that cannot be scheduled on {\tt ibm\_lagos} due to lack of basis pulses.
-Without otherwise specified, we used {\tt seed\_transpiler = 0} to control the randomness and other default parameters for transpilation.